11/8/2022 9:05:06 AM

 The same happens to the fuel in a lawn mower tank and throughout the fuel system when left untreated for long periods of time.
 When that fuel goes bad, it’s costly for more than one reason.
 Even the slightest amount of bad, gummed up fuel can clog the fuel lines and the super-tiny hole in the carburetor jet.

-When this happens, it chokes the fuel flow and blocks it from reaching the engine, preventing the engine from starting or running.
+When this happens, it can block or clog fuel passageways within the carburetor preventing the engine from starting or running properly.

 How do I stabilize gas in my lawn mower?